You are here

 Veterans should be advised that if they do not want to keep their privately purchased vehicle as well as their initial VAS vehicle, they must take independent steps to sell or transfer their privately purchased vehicle, and not to use it as a trade-in for the initial VAS vehicle.

-This is contrasts with the replacement grant process, which requires a veteran to trade-in their VAS vehicle to be eligible for a replacement VAS vehicle.
+This is in contrast with the replacement grant process, which requires a veteran to trade-in their VAS vehicle to be eligible for a replacement VAS vehicle.

 VAS delegates should note that veterans are unlikely to be familiar with the terminology of the VAS regarding initial versus replacement vehicles.
 If a veteran owns a privately purchased vehicle prior to being given an initial VAS vehicle grant, they may describe their application for an initial vehicle as an application for a replacement vehicle.
 Delegates should clarify whether a client is applying for an initial or replacement vehicle grant before giving advice on trade-in requirements.